zala-dev/dice-game/README.md

 # Gameplay Instructions

 Each player rolls dice on his turn and scores the highest value number which can be made with the two dice numbers.
 The player with a higher score in each rounds wins the round.
+In the event of a tie, both players are considered winners for that round.

 The player winning the maximum number of rounds out of three rounds wins the game.